-- "Measuring from a Secondary Location" below - "Measuring Bidirectional Bandwidth Availability" on the next page - "Defining the Interval for Concurrent Bandwidth Monitors" on page 33
+- "Measuring from a Secondary Location" on the next page - "Measuring Bidirectional Bandwidth Availability" on the next page - "Defining the Interval for Concurrent Bandwidth Monitors" on page 31

 Measuring from a Secondary Location

 For example, if you have a Network Capture Server installed in your data center in New York, but you require latency, packet loss and upstream measurements from London to a destination in Tokyo, you could install a Network Capture Agent in London.
 Then you could measure these metrics from London to Tokyo.